All You Need to Know Before Visiting Schonbrunn Palace

 From portrayals of Mughal Rulers to images of peasants constructing the city, these miniatures provide insights into life in western and southern Asia during the 18th century.

 Unlike the Porcelain Room, the Millions Room does not exclusively display architecture from the Indo-Persian region.

-The Millions Room primarily embodies European architecture, specifically the whimsical nature characteristic of the Baroque period.
+Yes — that includes optical illusion.
 One can observe two mirrors in the room placed directly opposite each other, reflecting each other’s images and conjuring an illusion of endless space adorned with Rococo elements.

 From the Millions Room, take a peek through a glass door into the Miniatures Cabinet.
 There’s a hidden gem!
-It houses numerous small watercolor artworks, many of which were created by Maria Theresa’s children and husband.

 A visit to Schönbrunn Palace offers more than just a glimpse into various corners of the globe; it’s like stepping back in time to the Middle Ages.